The Global Critical Materials Recovery Market 2026-2046

 • Regional market forecasts with capacity analysis and competitive landscape mapping

-• Company Profiles: The report features comprehensive profiles of 167 industry leaders including Accurec Recycling GmbH, ACE Green Recycling, Altilium, American Battery Technology Company (ABTC), Anhua Taisen, Aqua Metals Inc., Ascend Elements, Attero, Australian Strategic Materials Ltd (ASM), BacTech Environmental Corporation, Ballard Power Systems, BANIQL, BASF, Battery Pollution Technologies, Batx Energies Private Limited, Berkeley Energia, BHP, BMW, Botree Cycling, Brazilian Nickel PLC, Carester, Ceibo, Cheetah Resources, CATL, Cirba Solutions, Circunomics, Circu Li-ion, Circular Industries, Cyclic Materials, Cylib, Dowa Eco-System Co., Dow Chemicals, Dundee Sustainable Technologies, DuPont, EcoBat, eCobalt Solutions, EcoGraf, Econili Battery, EcoPro, Ecoprogetti, Electra Battery Materials Corporation (Electra), Electramet, Elmery, Element Zero, Emulsion Flow Technologies, Enim, EnviroMetal Technologies, Eramet, Exigo Recycling, Exitcom Recycling, ExPost Technology, Farasis Energy, First Solar, Fortum Battery Recycling, 4R Energy Corporation, Freeport McMoRan, Fluor, FLSmidth, Ganfeng Lithium, Ganzhou Cyclewell Technology Co.
+• Company Profiles: The report features comprehensive profiles of 166 industry leaders including Accurec Recycling GmbH, ACE Green Recycling, Altilium, American Battery Technology Company (ABTC), Anhua Taisen, Aqua Metals Inc., Ascend Elements, Attero, Australian Strategic Materials Ltd (ASM), BacTech Environmental Corporation, Ballard Power Systems, BANIQL, BASF, Battery Pollution Technologies, Batx Energies Private Limited, Berkeley Energia, BHP, BMW, Botree Cycling, Brazilian Nickel PLC, Carester, Ceibo, Cheetah Resources, CATL, Cirba Solutions, Circunomics, Circu Li-ion, Circular Industries, Cyclic Materials, Cylib, Dowa Eco-System Co., Dow Chemicals, Dundee Sustainable Technologies, DuPont, EcoBat, eCobalt Solutions, EcoGraf, Econili Battery, EcoPro, Ecoprogetti, Electra Battery Materials Corporation (Electra), Electramet, Elmery, Element Zero, Emulsion Flow Technologies, Enim, EnviroMetal Technologies, Eramet, Exigo Recycling, Exitcom Recycling, ExPost Technology, Farasis Energy, First Solar, Fortum Battery Recycling, 4R Energy Corporation, Freeport McMoRan, Fluor, FLSmidth, Ganfeng Lithium, Ganzhou Cyclewell Technology Co.
 Ltd, Garner Products, GEM Co.
 Ltd., GLC Recycle Pte.
-Ltd., Glencore, Gotion, GREEN14, Green Graphite Technologies, Green Li-ion, Green Mineral, GS Group, Guangdong Guanghua Sci-Tech, Huayou Cobalt, Henkel, Heraeus, Huayou Recycling, HydroVolt, HyProMag Ltd, InoBat, Inmetco, Ionic Technologies, Jiecheng New Energy, JL Mag, JPM Silicon GmbH, JX Nippon Metal Mining, Keyking Recycling, Korea Zinc, Kyoei Seiko, Igneo, IXOM, Jervois Global, Jetti Resources, Kemira Oyj, Librec AG, Lithium Australia, LG Chem Ltd., Li-Cycle, Li Industries, Lithion Technologies, Lithium Australia, Lohum, MagREEsource, Mecaware, Metastable Materials, Metso Corporation, Minerva Lithium, Mining Innovation Rehabilitation and Applied Research (MIRARCO), Mitsubishi Materials, Neometals and more......
+Ltd., Glencore, Gotion, GREEN14, Green Graphite Technologies, Green Li-ion, Green Mineral, GS Group, Guangdong Guanghua Sci-Tech, Huayou Cobalt, Henkel, Heraeus, Huayou Recycling, HydroVolt, HyProMag Ltd, InoBat, Inmetco, Ionic Technologies, Jiecheng New Energy, JL Mag, JPM Silicon GmbH, JX Nippon Metal Mining, Keyking Recycling, Korea Zinc, Kyoei Seiko, Igneo, IXOM, Jervois Global, Jetti Resources, Kemira Oyj, Librec AG, Lithium Australia, LG Chem Ltd., Li-Cycle, Li Industries, Lithion Technologies, Lohum, MagREEsource, Mecaware, Metastable Materials, Metso Corporation, Minerva Lithium, Mining Innovation Rehabilitation and Applied Research (MIRARCO), Mitsubishi Materials, Neometals and more......

 The report includes these components: